 One of the foundational principles every business owner must understand is the power of communication when it comes to building relationships.

-Mr. Raccah explained when you are at the potential person’s top of mind with whom you want to build a relationship with, they are more likely to remember you.
-Consequently, building a top notch relationship doesn’t happen overnight, and some people get this part wrong, even though they DO communicate.
+Mr. Raccah explained when you are at the potential person’s top of mind with whom you want to build a relationship, they are more likely to remember you.
+Consequently, building a top-notch relationship doesn’t happen overnight, and some people get this part wrong, even though they DO communicate.

 More often than not, their communication comes in the form of an email or message asking you to share their article or hire them for some kind of expertise they say they have.